-This energizing exhibition highlighted the work of East Baton Rouge Parish’s high school students; not only sharing their talents with their community, but encouraging and inspiring them to continue pursuing their artistic talents by exhibiting their work in a professional gallery setting.
-The exhibition also spotlighted the importance of arts education, celebrating both its positive effects on the youths of our community and the efforts of the educators that challenge their students.
+This energizing exhibition highlights the work of East Baton Rouge Parish’s high school students; not only sharing their talents with their community, but encouraging and inspiring them to continue pursuing their artistic talents by exhibiting their work in a professional gallery setting.
+The exhibition also spotlights the importance of arts education, celebrating both its positive effects on the youths of our community and the efforts of the educators that challenge their students.

 - Morgan Dupre, 2012 R.L.E.
 First Place Winner

 In March, roughly 150 works of original art were submitted for possible inclusion in this competitive exhibition.
 In keeping with the spirit of the exhibition’s title, this truly is a “real-life experience” in that not every student who submits work is included in the exhibition.
-As professional artists find every time they seek to participate in a juried exhibition, life as a visual artist is difficult and highly competitive.
+As professional artists find every time they seek to participate in a juried exhibition, life as a visual artist is highly competitive.

 For this exhibition, a panel of three jurors was assembled to select the works to be included in the show and the prize-winning works via a completely blind jurying process.
 None of the jurors knew the artist’s name, grade level, school or teacher prior to the selection of any work, thus allowing them to select pieces for the show based solely on their artistic merits.

-For more information on this exhibition, contact Baton Rouge Gallery at 225-383-1470.
+For more information on this exhibition, contact Baton Rouge Gallery at 225.383.1470.